bilal-grvn/bilal-grvn/README.md

 #### *I am Bilal from Turkey and am a PhD student at mechatronics engineering.*

-- 🔭 I have been working on ROS based path planning.
+- 🧑‍💻 I have been working on ROS based path planning.
 I have been realizating my works on Autonomous Mobile Robot (AMR) that mine designed.
-- 🌱 I’m currently learning QtDesigner, MySQL, Python.
+- ⚡️ I’m currently learning QtDesigner, MySQL, Python.
+- 🚀 Thanks to RAMAZAN GUL :-)

 <h1 align="left">Languages and Tools</h1>